Travel Advice #1: Before You Go

 - When to go?

-If possible, avoid the rainy season in tropical areas and winter in low latitudes.
-As well, try to miss major religious holiday festivals unless you like the crowds.
+If possible, avoid the rainy season in tropical regions and wintertime in low latitudes.
+As well, try to miss major religious holiday festivals unless you like the crowds and delayed transportation.

-I would suggest one month per country, but this depends on the size of the country and your activities. e.g. I spent three months cycling across New Zealand and never got bored, but only two weeks in Belize as there not much beyond the beach.
+I would suggest one month per country, but this depends on the size of the country and your activities.
+I spent three months cycling across New Zealand and never got bored, but only two weeks in Belize as there was not much to do beyond scuba diving and reggae on the beach.

 - Travel Budget